ATIM-MONICA/LMS12-PROJECT/README.md

 3. Open index.html in a browser
 **Double-click index.html
-**OR use Live Server if working in VS Code

 4. 📩 Contact
 For any issues or suggestions, feel free to reach out!